ethanmsmith/ethanmsmith/README.md

 - 🌱 I’m an aspiring baker and potter.
 - 📫 [ethansmith.io](https://ethansmith.io)

-I am a creator, a fiance, and a software engineer - among many other things.
+I am a creator, a husband, and a software engineer - among many other things.
 I have five years experience with SharePoint, PowerShell, and JavaScript/TypeScript.

 Please visit [my website](https://ethansmith.io) for more information.

-- Peach.
+- Peace.
 Love.
 Learning.